dguzenko/newdocs/docs/zoocart.md

 ### Step 1.
 Setup the Type

 1. Go to the *Joomla Administration / Components / ZOO/ gearwheel tab* (on the right side of the tab bar).
-Click on the app for which you want to setup a specific type *(for example: app "Product Catalog" and type "Product")*
+Click on the app for which you want to setup a specific type *(e.g. app "Product Catalog" and type "Product")*
 2. Click *Edit Elements* near the type name.
 Add required elements *“PricePro”, “Quantity”* and *“ZOOcart”* from the ZOOcart block of the Element Library.
 Other elements are optional.
 3. Configure each of the chosen elements.
 If you are not familiar with this process please review the [Elements section](#elements).
 For more information review the [official ZOO docs](http://yootheme.com/zoo/documentation/advanced/extend-pre-build-types).